statamic/v2-docs/content/pages/7.addons/2.classes/13.filters/index.md

 ---
 title: Filters
-overview: >
-  Filters allow you to – you guessed it – filter your collections with your own custom logic if the built in [conditions syntax](/conditions) isn't quite cutting it for you.
+overview: Filters allow you to filter your collections with your methods and desires.
 id: a0de327a-991a-4d22-b478-fd6ff9ae4c5f
 ---